Back to Guide

 Escaped defects Discovered in production Trending down (multi-layer catch before merge)

-Cost visibility License fee only Full 4x breakdown on a real-time dashboard
+Cost visibility License fee only Full four-category breakdown on a real-time dashboard

 Convention consistency Varies by team, geography, reviewer Enforced automatically across all teams (PL/UK/IN)